Yayo-Arellano/flutter_examples_compilation/README.md

 This is a compilation of Flutter projects that I used for my tutorials on my [YouTube channel](https://www.youtube.com/channel/UC9WSk7SkAXLJkT6NLg1p2cA) or my [Blog](https://www.yayocode.com/).

+All projects should be working on the latest version of Flutter.
+As of now is 3.29.0

 ## State Management
 ### [Cubit][5010]